mrclmrvn/gfrom/readme.md

 ## TODO

 * Retain form values on unsuccesful submit
+* Fields with error after submit
 * Label for grouped form tags - checkbox and radio
+* Support for getting select form tag (use radio button for now)
 * Support for Authenticated forms (requires login to organization/google apps)
 * Supply an RDOC
 * Tests